 The internal migration component estimates flows between local authorities in England & Wales.
 Since internal moves are not recorded formally, information obtained from the NHS Central Register (NHSCR) and GP Patient Registers are used as a proxy.
 These data are considered to be a good proxy for internal migration as, when moving, most patients will eventually register with a new GP.

-In the year ending June 2016 Surrey’s population was estimated to have increased by 3,900 due to migration.
-This was an increase of 400 on the estimated net migration to Surrey in 2015.
-Net migration from overseas was 4,600 and there was net out migration to England and Wales of around 700.
-All local authorities except Elmbridge and Woking experienced overall net in-migration.
+In the year ending June 2017 Surrey’s population was estimated to have increased by 2,000 due to migration.
+This was a decrease of 2,700 on the estimated net migration to Surrey in 2016.
+Net migration from overseas was 3,300 and there was net out migration to England and Wales of around 1,300.
+Elmbridge, Mole Valley, Spelthorne and Woking experienced overall net out migration, with the other 7 local authorities experiencing net in-migration.

 Guildford and Runnymede both experienced a high level of net international in-migration.
 This may be due to overseas students coming to these boroughs to study at Surrey and Royal Holloway Universities.

 The population change due to migration can vary considerably from year to year.
-The average annual net migration into Surrey over the period from mid-2011 to mid-2016 was estimated at 4,200.
-Of this, 2,500 was international migration.
-In the last 5 years, the largest net migration, 5,500, occurred in the year ending mid 2014.
-The level of migration from overseas in the year ending mid 2016 was the highest in the last 5 years.
+The average annual net migration into Surrey over the period from mid-2012 to mid-2017 was estimated at 4,700.
+Of this, 3,800 was international migration.
+In the last 5 years, the largest net migration, 6,400, occurred in the year ending mid 2014.
+After reaching a peak in the year ending mid 2016, the level of migration from overseas fell back in the year ending mid 2017.

 The number of births in an area is dependent on the number of women of childbearing age and the likelihood of them giving birth.
 There are two measures of the birth rate.